Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Due to all the changes in your body right now, you might have trouble eating as you used to.

-Try a different kind of milk to keep eating healthy.
+Try a different kind of milk and keep eating well for a healthy pregnancy.

 Mix it up to keep your diet interesting.
 Maybe you’ll discover something you’ll want to share with your child in the future.

 Patty Adams Martinez, accessed February 21, 2020